oracle/oracle-database-operator/docs/oraclerestart/provisioning/provisioning_oracle_restart_rupatch_pvc.md

     ===============================
     ```
 * Check Details of Kubernetes CRD Object as in this [example](./orestart_rupatch_pvc_object.txt)
-* Refer to the page [Database Connection](./database_connection.md) for the details to connect to Oracle Restart Database deployed using above example.
+* Refer to the page [Database Connection](./database_connection.md) for the details to connect to Oracle Restart Database deployed using the example provided above.